Skip to content

 root --> maintain

-• Open Foundation when the question is why the split exists and where authority changes hands.
+• Open Repository Shape Rationale when the question is why the package split still exists and which part is compatibility versus product substance.

 • Open Operations when the question is how the repository validates, releases, and reviews work across package boundaries.